When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Introduction

+I complement the binary test with diagnostics that measure how severe violations are on each margin.
+On the structural margin, I compute the distance from observed prices to the hedonic price manifold implied by the characteristics technology.
+On the behavioural margin, I adapt a Critical Cost Efficiency Index (CCEI) \citep{afriat1973system,varian_goodness--fit_1990} to measure the smallest relaxation of the dynamic RP inequalities needed for rationalisability.
+These diagnostics distinguish small departures from consistency from large ones and show whether empirical discipline comes primarily from the price representation or from intertemporal choice.

+I apply the framework to household-level scanner data on cold-cereal purchases.
+Cereal is a natural setting for the exercise because products bundle measurable nutritional and descriptive characteristics, purchases are repeated over time, and certain attributes---such as sugar and sodium---are plausibly habit-forming and relevant for nutrition policy.
+More generally, the same framework applies to any setting with repeated purchases, observed expenditures, and measured product characteristics.

+The application yields three findings.
+First, moving from goods to characteristics space sharply lowers raw rationalisability rates because characteristic-based models impose real restrictions on the price system.
+Second, the associated distance measures show that many of these structural violations are modest in dollar terms, so binary rejection alone overstates their economic severity.
+Third, conditional on the hedonic price representation being admissible, allowing for habits improves behavioural coherence relative to static characteristics models: it raises raw rationalisability rates for some households and moves the distribution of CCEI values closer to one more generally.
+These patterns show that the framework is not simply a more flexible fit criterion: it diagnoses when static characteristic-based valuation is empirically defensible and when a dynamic interpretation is additionally required.

+The results clarify when prices and choices support characteristic-based valuation, when that valuation requires a dynamic interpretation, and what this implies for policy counterfactuals built from static WTP.
+If observed prices do not admit a characteristics-based representation, no static or dynamic hedonic interpretation is coherent under the maintained technology.
+If the price representation is admissible but static separability fails, then characteristic prices can no longer be read purely as contemporaneous WTP.
+The continuation component is generally set identified rather than point identified, so the framework is best understood as a diagnostic of admissibility and interpretation rather than as a full structural estimator of welfare primitives.

 The remainder of the paper is organised as follows.
-After situating the paper within the related literature, Section~2 introduces the dynamic hedonic model and derives the necessary and sufficient RP characterisation.
-All proofs are in Appendix~\ref{sec:proofs}.
-Section~3 presents corollaries showing that static hedonic and dynamic goods-based models arise as special cases of my framework.
-Section~4 applies the theory to household scanner data on cereal purchases.
+Section~2 introduces the dynamic hedonic model, derives the valuation wedge, and states the RP characterisation.
+Section~3 situates the result within the related RP literature by showing that static hedonic and dynamic goods-based models arise as special cases.
+Section~4 applies the framework to household scanner data on cereal purchases.

 \textbf{Related work}